scala/scala-lang/blog/_posts/2016-07-08-trait-method-performance.md

 If the callsite is polymorphic:

-- The M4 encoding (`addForwarded`) is slow because the forwarder cannot beinlined.
+- The M4 encoding (`addForwarded`) is slow because the forwarder cannot be inlined.
 This the known issue of trait methods leading to megamorphic callsites that exists in Scala 2.11.x and older.
 - The 33e7106 (`addDefault`) and M5 (`addDefaultStatic`) encodings are also slow: the default method is not inlined (checked with `-XX:+PrintInlining` and by comparing with a method marked